Bombing of Tokyo (10 March 1945): Over Tokyo

 The attack on Tokyo commenced at 12:08 am local time on 10 March.
 Pathfinder bombers simultaneously approached the target area at right angles to each other.
 These bombers were manned by the 73rd and 313th Bombardment Wings' best crews.
 Their M47 bombs rapidly started fires in an X shape, which was used to direct the attacks for the remainder of the force.
 Each of XXI Bomber Command's wings and their subordinate groups had been briefed to attack different areas within the X shape to ensure that the raid caused widespread damage.
 As the fires expanded, the American bombers spread out to attack unaffected parts of the target area.
 Power's B-29 circled Tokyo for 90 minutes, with a team of cartographers who were assigned to him mapping the spread of the fires.

 The raid lasted for approximately two hours and forty minutes.
 Visibility over Tokyo decreased over the course of the raid due to the extensive smoke over the city.
 This led some American aircraft to bomb parts of Tokyo well outside the target area.
-The heat from the fires also resulted in the final waves of aircraft experiencing heavy turbulence.
+The heat from the fires created heavy turbulence that affected the final waves of aircraft.
 Some American airmen also needed to use oxygen masks when the odor of burning flesh entered their aircraft.
 A total of 279 B-29s attacked Tokyo, dropping 1665 ST of bombs.
-Another 19 Superfortresses which were unable to reach Tokyo struck targets of opportunity or targets of last resort.
+Another 19 Superfortresses which were unable to reach Tokyo struck targets of opportunity or of last resort.
 These aircraft turned back early due to mechanical problems or pilots deciding to abort the main mission because they were afraid of being killed.